PernalongaPirata/ComfyUI-Resolucao-Automatica/README.md

 Perfect for batch processing and workflows utilizing FLUX, SDXL, or SD 1.5, especially when working with ControlNet.

-## 🇧🇷 Author's Note / Nota do Autor
+## BR Nota do Autor / EN Author's Note

+**PT-BR:** Eu comecei a mexer com o ControlNet recentemente e vi um problema que achava um saco: padronizar uma resolução específica.
+Tem vezes que você vai mexer com imagem quadrada, retrato ou paisagem, e ter que mudar os números manualmente para encaixar naquilo é muito chato.
+Procurei e não achei nada sobre como fazer isso do jeito que eu queria.
+Então, com a ajuda da IA, fiz essa pequena contribuição!
+Não sei nada de programação, quem fez tudo isso foi a IA.
+Se tem alguma coisa no código que pode melhorar eu não sei, mas para a minha finalidade ajudou muito.
+Vou postar um vídeo junto com um pequeno workflow de exemplo para mostrar como ficou. É uma pequena contribuição da comunidade brasileira!
+O nome do nó é "Resolução Automática", coloquei em português para dar visibilidade à nossa comunidade e também para eu conseguir achar mais rápido na barra de busca na hora de usar.

 **EN:** I recently started playing with ControlNet and found a very annoying problem: standardizing specific resolutions.
 Sometimes you work with square, portrait, or landscape images, and having to manually change the numbers to fit the aspect ratio every single time was a pain.
 I searched but couldn't find a node that did exactly what I wanted.
 So, with the help of AI, I created this small contribution!
 I don't know anything about programming (AI wrote all the code), so I don't know if it can be improved, but it perfectly solved my problem.
 I will post a video alongside a small example workflow to show how it looks.
 This is a small contribution from the Brazilian community!
 I named the node "Resolução Automática" (Automatic Resolution in Portuguese) to give visibility to our community and to make it easier for me to find it in the search bar.

-**PT-BR:** Eu comecei a mexer com o ControlNet recentemente e vi um problema que achava um saco: padronizar uma resolução específica.
-Tem vezes que você vai mexer com imagem quadrada, retrato ou paisagem, e ter que mudar os números manualmente para encaixar naquilo é muito chato.
-Procurei e não achei nada sobre como fazer isso do jeito que eu queria.
-Então, com a ajuda da IA, fiz essa pequena contribuição!
-Não sei nada de programação, quem fez tudo isso foi a IA.
-Se tem alguma coisa no código que pode melhorar eu não sei, mas para a minha finalidade ajudou muito.
-Vou postar um vídeo junto com um pequeno workflow de exemplo para mostrar como ficou. É uma pequena contribuição da comunidade brasileira!
-O nome do nó é "Resolução Automática", coloquei em português para dar visibilidade à nossa comunidade e também para eu conseguir achar mais rápido na barra de busca na hora de usar.

 ---